 The stalled sow barn was only 9 years old when the management team at Thomas Livestock Company chose to remodel.
-In just months, they replaced individual gestation stalls with group sow gestation pens featuring Nedap automated sow feeders, heat detection and sow separation.
+In just months, they replaced individual gestation stalls with group sow gestation pens featuring Nedap Electronic Sow Feeding, Automated Heat Detection and Automatic Sow Separation.

 Why did they remodel such a new barn?
 The team felt group housing would be the best choice for two critical parts of their business—the pigs and the people.